modxcms/fred/docs/themer/system_settings/index.md

 ### Rich Text Editor (fred.rte)

 Fred can use plugins that tap into different Element types.
-The Image Editor targets any wrapper Elements that also have a `data-fred-name` attribute and are set to `contenteditable="true" data-fred-rte="true"`.
+The Image Editor targets any wrapper Elements that also have a `data-fred-name` attribute and are set to `data-fred-editable="true" data-fred-rte="true"`.